Acehnese Costume - The Unique Batik Art in Aceh

 It is common for villages (gampong) to have 50–100 households, with the houses of kin clustered or lined up next to one another with only a fence separating them.
-In every hamlet, there is at least one meunasah, which is an open structure supported by piles on all four sides and open at the top.
-It functions as a prayer hall and school, as well as a dormitory for the village's young men and houseguests, and as a venue for public events and other gatherings.
+Every hamlet has at least one meunasah, an open structure supported by piles on all four sides and open at the top.
+It functions as a prayer hall, school, dormitory for the village's young men and houseguests, and as a venue for public events and other gatherings.

-This open veranda serves as the children's sleeping area as well as a place for guests to stay at weddings, funerals, and other special occasions.
+Houses facing the sea or the south are elevated on 2024 posts, each 30 cm (12 in) in diameter and 2.53 m (8.10 ft) in height, with a diameter of 30 cm (12 in) and a height of 2.53 m (8.10 ft) (either wooden or bamboo, depending on family wealth).
+Older houses used rattan cording instead of nails to hold their floors together.
+Wooden planks and bamboo are commonly used for flooring.
+It has two slopes, is 26 meters high (6.5 meters and 20 feet), and is made of plaited sago palm leaf that lasts 20 years.
+This open veranda serves as the children's sleeping area and a place for guests to stay at weddings, funerals, and other special occasions.
 The center chamber (tungai) is divided by a central hallway, with the romoh inong on the left and the anjong on the right side of the room, respectively (sleeping quarters for the women of the family and the parents, respectively).
-The kitchen is located in the back room (seuramoe likot) or in a separate room from the rest of the house (tipik).
+The kitchen is in the back room (seuramoe likot) or a separate room from the rest of the house (tipik).
 Poorer families keep their married daughters in annexes to the main home, which they can afford.
-Harvested rice is kept in a krong pade, or berandang, which is located within the home.
-Coconut, citrus, and banana plants may be found in abundance throughout the garden.
+Harvested rice is kept in a krong pade, or berandang, located within the home.
+Coconut, citrus, and banana plants may be abundant throughout the garden.

 The GDP per capita in Nanggroe Aceh Darussalam is US $7,752, which is moderately high for Indonesia (compared to US $10,910 in North Sumatra, US $6,293 in Central Java, and US $2,919 in North Maluku; when income from petroleum and natural gas production is included, Aceh's GDP per capita reaches US $12,679, which is among the highest in the country).

-Life Within the Acehnese Family According to Islamic Law
+Life within the Acehnese Family According to Islamic Law

-Only affluent men are allowed to have more than one wife at a time.
+Only affluent men can have more than one wife at a time.
 If a woman dies while the pair is still receiving financial assistance from her parents, the husband is entitled to a return of half the bride price or, in the alternative, one of the couple's other daughters is given to the husband as a wife.
 If a husband dies, his widow is nearly always taken in by one of his brothers as his new wife.

 Acehnese Cultural Heritage

 Many Malay masterpieces, such as the Pasai royal chronicle Hikayat Raja-Raja Pasai, the heretical mystical poetry of Hamzah Fansuri, and the Nuruddin ar-Bustan Raniri's as-Salatin (the Garden of Kings), an encyclopedic book on history and politics, were written in Acehnese cities.
 The first written works in the Acehnese language, including prose and poetry, appeared in the 17th century.
-An example of a classic is the Hikayat Perang Sabil (Chronicle of the Holy Conflict), which tells the story of the Dutch war.
+An example of a classic is the Hikayat Perang Sabil (Chronicle of the Holy Conflict), which tells the story of the Dutch War.